xerakt/xerakt-generate-packages/README.md

 ## installation

-navigate to the desired folder (in which the `xerakt-generate-packages` folder (that contains all the files from the repo) should be created by cloning the repo), then clone the repo:
+navigate to the desired parent folder (in which the `xerakt-generate-packages` folder should be created), then clone the repo:

 ```bash
 git clone https://github.com/xerakt/xerakt-generate-packages.git